aplteam/Tatin/docs/TatinForContributors.md

 In order to create new versions of the Client and the Server all you need to do is to execute:

 ```
-{noQLXFlag} #.Tatin.Admin.Make {type}
+{noQLXFlag} #.Tatin.Admin.Make 1
 ```

 * `noQLXFlag` is an optional Boolean that defaults to 0.
 Setting this to 1 makes sense only for debugging purposes.

-* `type` must be an integer in the range of 0, 1, 2 or 3.

-   | 0 | The version number is not changed
-   | 1 | The patch number is bumped
-   | 2 | The minor version number is bumped; the patch number is set to 0
-   | 3 | The major version number is bumped; minor and patch number are set to 0
+* `⍵` must be 1.
+This is a simple safety net against accidental calls.

 Notes:

-* The build ID is _always_ bumped
+* The build ID is always bumped when you create a new version.
 * The `Make` function will fire up two instances of Dyalog APL, one for creating the client version, one for creating the server version. `noQLXFlag`, if 1,  prevents the interpreter from running the code straight away.

 A> ### The `load` and `lx` command line parameters